FyoAtEPL/DeKalbCemeteries/cemeteryFiles/Link.md

 - **BillionGraves:** None
 - **Indiana State Historic Architectural and Archaeological Research Database (SHAARD)  #:** None
 - **Indiana Register of Historic Sites and Structures Cemetery Register #:** None

+### Information
+From *South-Eastern Dekalb County, Indiana Tombstone Records*, pg.
+86:

+> A letter received by Mrs Kessler, of the DeKalb County Health Department, and dated April 29, 1970, gave the following information - -
+> > "While digging for a tile at the back door of the Earl Gaff residence, County road #19 & 48, he ran onto a grave, headstone said "Lady Florence, daughter of H. L. & J. Link, died Aug.
+13, 1876, age 1 year 3 months and 23 days."

 ### Books at Willennar Genealogy Center
 | Title | Call Number | Barcode | Evergreen Record |